 - If you were previously syncing, set sync back up by going to Menu Bar ▸ OmniFocus ▸ Preferences ▸ Synchronization.

 - Choose your sync option, and enter your Account Name.
 Then, close the Preferences window without pressing Sync.
 If you receive a sync prompt alerting you to Replace your database and start syncing, press Cancel.

 - Select File ▸ Replace Server Database to upload the new blank database to the server.

 - On any other devices, sync and choose the Keep Sync Database option from the prompt to download the new blank database from the server.

 Resetting the database on iOS

-- Drag down from near the top of the OmniFocus 2 home screen to reveal the secret bar (on iPhone), or drag down on the home sidebar (iPad and iPhone 6 Plus) to reveal the secret bar.
+- In OmniFocus 3 on your iPhone or iPad, navigate to the Home screen and tap the Settings icon.
+In OmniFocus 2, swipe down on the OmniFocus home screen to reveal the secret bar and tap Settings (on iPhone), or drag down on the home sidebar (iPad and iPhone Plus) to reveal the secret bar, then tap Settings.

 - Scroll all the way to the bottom, and tap [Reset].

 - Tap Reset Database on the next page, and again in the confirmation prompt to proceed.

 - You’ll be back at the “Welcome to OmniFocus” screen.
 Tap Keep Data Here Only to create a new blank local database, then Done.
 You’re finished at this point if you weren’t syncing, but if you had configured sync previously, follow the remaining steps.